 For a redheaded child to be born, both parents must carry the recessive ginger gene, known as MC1R.
 And even then, there’s only 25% chance of having a baby with red hair.
 We’re tiny little miracles that come out of nowhere.

-13. We generate our own Vitamin D
+13. We generate more vitamin D

-Redheads can’t absorb sufficient Vitamin D due to low concentrations of eumelanin in their body.
+Redheads can’t absorb sufficient vitamin D due to low concentrations of eumelanin in their body.

 This lower melanin-concentration means that gingers can cleverly produce their own Vitamin D within their body when exposed to low light conditions.